ccarabine/payrollapp/README.md

 - **Issue:**

-*Display Employee payrole for week, the data frame is empty then it would display an empty dataframe*
+*Display Employee payroll for week, the data frame is empty then it would display an empty dataframe*

 - **Corrective Action:**

-*created an if statement “if display_employee_data.empty then display error message, if it has data then display data*
+*created an if statement to handle if the dataframe is empty display error message and if it has data to display

 ___

 - **Issue:**

-*When selecting option 3, 3 Employers summary for week this message is displayed*
+*When selecting option 3, Employers summary for week this message is displayed*

 *run.py:510: FutureWarning: Indexing with multiple keys (implicitly converted to a tuple of keys) will be deprecated, use a list instead.*